Fauntleroy/Igneous/README.md

 express.use( igneous_middleware );
 ```

 Client-side javascript templates can also be compiled by Igneous.
-Right now it's limited to just Handlebars and jQuery templates, but as time goes on more template packages will be added.
+Right now it's limited to just Mustache, Handlebars and jQuery templates, but as time goes on more template packages will be added.
 An example of a Handlebars configuration:

 ```javascript
 igneous({